rmandvikar/csharp-trie/README.md

 // Gets words for given prefix.
 ICollection<string> GetWords(string prefix);

-// Returns true or false if the word is present in the Trie. bool HasWord(string word);
+// Returns true if the word is present in the Trie. bool HasWord(string word);

+// Returns true if the prefix is present in the Trie. bool HasPrefix(string prefix);

 // Returns the count for the word in the Trie. int WordCount(string word);